oracle-samples/oci-data-science-ai-samples/labs/ai-vision/analyze_video_workshop/lab-01-notebook-sdk.md

 * After running all the cells in order, the final cell should store the output as **"video_response.json"** in the output directory.

-This notebook demonstrates how you can productively use the Offline Video service through the notebook.
+This notebook demonstrates how you can productively use the Stored Video service through the notebook.

 ## **Summary**

 Congratulations! </br>
-In this lab, you have learnt how to access Offline Video Service through OCI preview SDK.
+In this lab, you have learnt how to access Stored Video Service through OCI preview SDK.